PeterGriffin83/HQ-DevOps/README.md

 > Enable it by visiting https://console.developers.google.com/apis/api/sqladmin/overview?project=561054032381 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

-I also considered the option that we use at my current job (clone the entire drive), but this was not suitable for two reason:
+I also considered the option that we use at my current job (clone the entire drive), but this was not suitable for two reasons:

 1. No access to the cli/api, and
 2. This assignment is using the managed SQL service from google, so there is no direct access to the OS of the operating system, or the drives.

 With these two options not viable, I was left with writing a script to dump the dumps both databases in their entirety and then restores them (essentially mysqldump and mysqlrestore).